 The Connecticut State Department of Correction has extensive resources for friends and family on visitation, sending gifts to inmates, phone calls and other supports.

-The state of Connecticut uses a simple structure for the prison system.
+The state uses a simple structure for the Connecticut prison system.
 The Connecticut State Department of Correction oversees all twenty state prisons, and the State of Connecticut Judicial Branch Superior Courts oversees the two juvenile detention centers for the state.
 Additionally, the Federal Bureau of Prisons is in charge of the one federal prison located in Connecticut.
 This facility houses only prisoners who have violated federal laws.
 There is no way to conduct a Connecticut jail inmate search because the state does not use jail-type facilities.

 Connecticut’s prison system holds 14,957 residents in various kinds of correctional facilities, from which 14,383 residents are held in state prisons, 3 in federal prisons, 63 in juvenile correctional facilities.